Political commentator said she warned Twitter two weeks ago about bomb suspect

 Rochelle Ritchie, who regularly appears as a Fox News panelist, said a Twitter account registered to Cesar Altieri with the username “hardrock2016” instructed her on Oct.
 11 to “Hug your loved ones real close every time you leave home.”

 Ritchie, a former press secretary for the Democratic Policy and Communications Committee, said she reported the post to Twitter the same day.
-The social media network told her it found the account did not violate any of its policies, according to screenshots provided to NBC.
+The social media network told her it found the account did not violate any of its policies, according to screenshots provided to NBC News.

 Ritchie said before reporting the tweet, she responded to it: “Threatening my life... bad idea" and then blocked the user.